by Joy Wang | March 14, 2019

 After 5 days, the Lactobacillus count returned to the beginning level, indicating that K-1 supplementation on a regular basis (in the case of the study, for two weeks) is ideal for the intestinal flora environment to sustain a high level of Lactobacillus count, to maintain improved bowel movement, and for the body to be trained into a better bowel movement routine.

 The count of Lactobacillus Casei was measured in feces, between consuming yogurt containing K-1, and sterilized / stabilized K-1 powder.
-Similar levels of Lactobacillus Casei counts were measured in feces, showing similar levels of survival rates between fresh Lactobacillus Casei K-1 in yogurt, and processed (sterilized, disinfected) Lactobacillus Casei K-1 powder
+Similar levels of Lactobacillus Casei counts were measured in feces, showing similar levels of survival rates between fresh Lactobacillus Casei K-1 in yogurt, and processed (sterilized, disinfected) Lactobacillus Casei K-1 powder.

 No, Lactobacillus Casei K-1 in sho Balance is shelf stable with 2 years’ shelf life, no need to refrigerate.

 Lactobacillus Casei K-1 powders in stable condition and in heated condition were tested to measure their survival counts, and effects on anti-mutagenesis and constipation relief.
-K-1 has shown similar effects both under regular and heated conditions, therefore is proven to be an ideal probiotic ingredient suitable for commercial production in various types of health food and dietary supplements.
+K-1 has shown similar effects both under regular and heated conditions, therefore is proven to be an ideal probiotic ingredient suitable for commercial production in various types of health foods and dietary supplements.

-K-1 at 100mg / 100 billion CFU per dose is chosen for sho Balance because it has been extensively researched in Japan and proven to be effective, safe, and suitable for all lifestyles ranging including a vegan diet, thanks to its potent detox effects sourced from fermented rice, with no dairy or other common allergens.
+K-1 at 100mg / 100 billion CFU per dose is chosen for sho Balance because it has been extensively researched in Japan and proven to be effective, safe, and suitable for all lifestyles including a vegan diet, thanks to its potent detox effects sourced from fermented rice, with no dairy or other common allergens.